serhiicss/resume/README.md

 For the past couple of years I have been teaching myself web-design and development.
 I've done a couple coding, deploying and maintaining website projects.

-Here is the latest commercial project I was working on: http://alexdmv.com
+Here is the current project I an working on: http://alexdmv.com

 Websites I code for practice: